VRCMF/MARN/README.md

-# Multitask Recalibrated Aggregation Network for Medical Code Prediction (MT-RAM)
+# Multitask Recalibrated Aggregation Network for Medical Code Prediction (MARN)
-To reproduce the results of the paper [Multitask Recalibrated Aggregation Network](https://arxiv.org/abs/2104.00952), we present this code repository.
+To reproduce the results of the paper [Multitask Balanced and Recalibrated Network for Medical Code Prediction](https://arxiv.org/abs/2109.02418), we present this code repository.

 ## Highlight

 - **Code Associations** The multi-task learning scheme to capture the relationship between different medical codes.
 - **Recalibrate Feature** The designed Recalibrated Attention Module (RAM) reduce the effect of noise in clinical documents.
 Also, RAM could alleviate the lengthy document problem by iterative convolution.
+- **Label balanced** The focal loss (FL) dynamically redistributes the weight between low- and high-frequency codes
 - **Extensible** The multi-task learning framework could be extended to multiple (>= 3) medical coding task, such as HCC coding task and CPT coding task.

 # Package Dependencies